From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Serving On-Disk Read-Hot Records

-We first issue a lookup for the key in the hot hash index, and then follow the respective hash chain backwards, similarly to before.
-If we encounter a \textit{valid} record with a matching key in the read cache, we promptly return it to the user.
-Note that if this record resides in the read-only region, we also try to insert it to tail of the read-cache, and then conclude the operation.
-Otherwise, we continue the search in the hot log.
-If at any point we encounter a disk-resident record in either hot log or cold log, we first try to insert it to the read cache, and subsequently return it to the user.
-Alternatively, we return \texttt{NOT\_FOUND}.
-Note that inserting a record to read-cache may abort, because of other concurrent operations (e.g., \texttt{Upserts}).
-As before, we identify and handle such scenarios by relying on atomic CAS operations.
+\bsubsection{Reads} Given a key, we first identify its respective hash chain (by consulting the hot-log index), and then follow the chain backwards as before.
+If we encounter a valid record with a matching key in read-cache (i.e., most-recent), we promptly return it to the user.
+Otherwise, we continue the search in the hot (and possibly in the cold log).
+If we find a disk-resident record in either log, we first try to insert it to the read-cache; this might fail if another thread concurrently updates the same key.
+Ultimately, we either return a valid record to the user or \texttt{NOT\_FOUND}.